BretFisher/kubernetes-mastery/slides/k8s/configuration.md

 ---

-## Exposing configmaps with the downward API
+## Exposing ConfigMaps with the Downward API

 - We are going to run a Docker registry on a custom port